Can You Use Ring Doorbell Without WiFi?

 Does A Ring Doorbell Record All The Time?

-If you have a Ring Protect Plan, the doorbell will record and store video whenever motion is detected by the doorbell’s motion sensors, whenever someone presses the doorbell, or whenever you initiate “Live View” on the device with your Ring App.
+If you have a Ring Protect Plan, the doorbell will record and store video whenever motion is detected by the doorbell’s motion sensors, whenever someone presses the doorbell, or whenever you initiate “Live View” on the other device connected with your Ring App.

 Do Ring Doorbells & Cameras Have Cellular Backup?